Do you eat enough fibre?

 The problem?
 Most people are not eating enough.
-In fact, there is a big fibre gap in the UK and as a nation, only 9% of people hit this target.
+In fact, there is a big fibre gap in the UK and as a nation, 96% of people don’t hit this target.

 What exactly is fibre?

-Fibre is a type of carbohydrate, but it’s different to other types (sugars and starches):
+Fibre is a type of carbohydrate, but it differs to other types, like sugars and starches.
+Here are three key facts about fibre:

-- Your body can’t digest fibre – your gut doesn’t have the enzymes to break it down, but your gut microbes do!
+- Your body can’t digest it – your gut doesn’t have the enzymes to break it down, but your gut microbes do.

-- Fibre isn’t a single entity - it’s an umbrella term and there are MANY types of fibre e.g. resistant starch, cellulose, pectin, fructans, the list goes on…
+- Fibre isn’t a single entity - it’s an umbrella term and there are MANY types, like resistant starch, cellulose, pectin, fructans, beta-glucans…

-- It has far-reaching effects on health beyond gut health, including brain health and metabolic health.
+- It has far-reaching effects on health beyond gut health, including brain health and heart health.

 Fibre is found in all plant-based foods including: